top of page

 Watch the weather change!
 Describe the clouds, wind, temperature, rain, and snow . . .
 CRAZY storms?
 Wild seasons!

-Please join us to celebrate International Biodiversity Day and the return of Springtime in the Southern Rocky Mountains with Native Plant Seeds and conversation on May 22nd, from 4:30-7 PM, at the historic La Fonda Hotel, Taos Plaza, New Mexico (FREE!)
+Much gratitude, too, to those who joined us to celebrate International Biodiversity Day and the return of Springtime in the Southern Rocky Mountains with Native Plant Seeds and conversation on May 22nd, from 4:30-7 PM, at the historic La Fonda Hotel, Taos Plaza, New Mexico.

 bottom of page